Quang00/qnscheduling/README.md

 ## Scheduling modes and statuses

-> [!NOTE]
+> [!IMPORTANT]
 > Static scheduler is no longer supported.
-To reproduce the results from our paper "*Dynamic Entanglement Packet Scheduling for Quantum Networks*", please checkout to the commit ab9d3f057023a4494182af8b50f8d5bc2eeba6da.
+To reproduce the results from our paper "_Dynamic Entanglement Packet Scheduling for Quantum Networks_", please checkout to the commit ab9d3f057023a4494182af8b50f8d5bc2eeba6da.

 ### Static scheduler (deprecated)